Arbitrary harmonic functions as Bose--Einstein condensates: Introduction and Main Result

 By assumption, the supports of $f$ and $g$ are contained in $\Omega_j$ for $j$ large enough, hence the left-hand side of \eqref{eq:main} is well-defined.
 For the first term on the right-hand side to be well-defined, we need the additional assumption $\hat f(0) = \hat g(0) = 0$ for $d\in\{1,2\}$ to have integrability at $p=0$, which then follows from smoothness of $\hat f$ and $\hat g$.

-Eq.~\eqref{eq:main} corresponds to the two-point function of an ideal Bose gas with kinetic energy described by the Laplacian $-\Delta_\Phi^{\Omega}$.
+Eq.~\eqref{eq:main} corresponds to the two-point function of an ideal Bose gas with kinetic energy described by the Laplacian $-\Delta_\Phi^{\Omega}$ (see, e.g., \cite[Sect.~5.2.5]{BR} or \cite[Sect.~2.5]{Thirring}).
 From it, all $n$-point functions can be obtained via Wick's rule.
+For simplicity, we have set the chemical potential equal to zero, but the same result holds with a small (negative) chemical potential that goes to zero sufficiently fast as $j\to \infty$.

 There are multiple (possibly infinitely many) Bose--Einstein condensates.
 Each condensate comes with a corresponding density $\beta^{-1} |\phi_k(x)|^2$, whose mean value is infinite unless $\phi_k$ is the constant function, since non-constant harmonic functions necessarily increase at infinity.
 We remark that since the $\phi_k$ are harmonic, the pointwise summability condition $\sum_k |\phi_k|^2 < \infty$ necessarily holds uniformly on bounded sets.

+The Laplacians $\Delta_\Phi^\Omega$ constructed in the next section will be strictly positive, but have very small eigenvalues as $\Omega$ gets large.
+In fact, from the convergence in \eqref{eq:main} one can read off that one needs to have eigenvalues that decrease as $(\int_\Omega |\phi_k|^2)^{-1}$ as $\Omega\to \R^d$, in order for the product of the inverse of the eigenvalue times the corresponding spectral projection to have a finite limit.

+By choosing a suitable sequence of domains $\Omega_j$, it is possible even in the case of Dirichlet boundary conditions to have multiple condensates in the sense that more than one eigenvalue of the one-particle reduced density matrix (whose matrix elements are given by the two-point function above) is macroscopic (see \cite{berg1,berg2} and references therein).
+In the thermodynamic limit, this effect is not seen in the two-point function, however, in contrast to the case considered here.

 The remainder of this article contains the proof of Theorem~\ref{thm:main}.
 In the next section, we shall construct the Laplacian $\Delta_\Phi^\Omega$ and describe its essential properties.
 In Section~\ref{sec:3}, we shall show that $\Delta_\Phi^{\Omega_j}$ converges to the Laplacian on $\R^d$ as $j\to \infty$ in a suitable sense.
 Finally, Section~\ref{sec:4} combines the results of Sections~\ref{sec:2} and~\ref{sec:3} and gives the proof of Theorem~\ref{thm:main}.